Trifid/UltrasonicAnemometer/README.md

+# UltrasonicAnemometer
-Source code for the Standalone Ultrasonic Anemometer presented on soldernerd.com
+Just getting familiar with GitHubSource code for the Standalone Ultrasonic Anemometer presented on soldernerd.com